zerotwooneone/percolator/source/Desktop.Wpf/simulator-plan.md

 - Update inviter-side domain logic so `SentInvitations` is the sole source of truth for:
   - which signed pre-key id was used
   - which one-time pre-key id was reserved/used (if any)

+Clarification (ordering):

+- Chunk 4 establishes the inviter-local persistence and purge semantics.
+- Chunk 5 is the contract cutover that removes the last remaining temptation to depend on key IDs in the transmitted invite payload.

+Security rationale (explicit):

+- The acceptor must be able to complete the protocol using only public key material + signatures + `request_correlation_id`.
+- The inviter uses `SentInvitations` for any local identifier lookups during finalization; IDs are not transmitted.

 - Update `session-flow.md` Part 2 to match this design (IDs not transmitted).